 Why Reliable Internet Is Now Business-Critical

 Nowadays, however, we’re so reliant on the internet that even minor outages can be severely disruptive.
 What if you’re no longer able to take payment, or access your systems, or engage with angry, impatient customers?
-It’s easy to see how unreliable internet might help to make a business non-viable.
+It’s easy to see how unreliable the internet might help to make a business non-viable.

 Alternative Connectivity Solutions for Businesses